lily-osp/arduino-pid/README.md

 3. Wall Follower: The wall follower project showcases how PID control can be utilized to create a robot that follows along the walls of a maze or an environment.
 The robot adjusts its movements based on the proximity of the walls to maintain a specific distance.

+4. [Ball and Tunnel](https://github.com/lily-open-source/PID-controlled-Ultrasonic-Distance-Measurement): contains code for a PID-controlled system that combines an ultrasonic sensor for distance measurement and motor control based on a setpoint.
+The PID algorithm helps maintain a specified distance from an obstacle by adjusting the motor speed.

+5. [temperature controll system with multiple point controll](https://github.com/1999AZZAR/Temperature-Control-System-with-Multiple-DHT11-Sensors-using-ESP8266): contains code for a temperature control system implemented using Arduino and ESP8266 boards.
+The system utilizes multiple DHT11 sensors to measure temperature and applies PID control to maintain a desired setpoint temperature.
+The system consists of two components: the master board and the slave board.
+The master board performs temperature calculation and control, while the slave board collects temperature data from DHT11 sensors.
+The master and slave boards communicate with each other over Wi-Fi.

 Each project includes the necessary Arduino code, circuit diagrams, and additional documentation to help you understand and implement PID control for the specific application.

 ## Getting Started